Collapsing into Paid Employment

 In the aftermath of an attack, the patient suffers from extreme fatigue, dizziness, recruitment (sensitivity to sound) and tinnitus.
-The hearing loss flucuates, but at least some loss from each attack Is permanent.
+The hearing loss fluctuates, but at least some loss from each attack Is permanent.

 Any scientific study has to take into account not only the placebo effect but spontaneous remission.

-Various treatments include a low-sodium diet, sedatives (to control anxiety), antihistamnines, diuretics, vasodilators, streptomycin therapy and surgery to drain fluid or cut nerves In the inner ear.
+Various treatments include a low-sodium diet, sedatives (to control anxiety), antihistamines, diuretics, vasodilators, streptomycin therapy and surgery to drain fluid or cut nerves In the inner ear.

 Oppositional Defiant Disorder

 ODD Is described as persistent patterns of negative, disobedient and defiant behaviour.
 The age of onset Is usually 8 years or slightly earlier.
 The ODD child will tease mercilessly, refuse even simple requests, become easily annoyed and deliberately annoy others.